my-devices/gateway/README.md

 This even works if the device is behind a NAT router, firewall or proxy server.
-The device becomes just another host on the internet, addressable via its own URL and protected by the my-devices.net server against unauthorized or malicious access. my-devices.net is a great solution for secure remote support and maintenance, as well as for providing secure remote access to devices for end-users via web or mobile apps.
+The device becomes just another host on the internet, addressable via its own URL and protected by the Remote Manager server against unauthorized or malicious access.
+Remote Manager is a great solution for secure remote support and maintenance, as well as for providing secure remote access to devices for end-users via web or mobile apps.